yoosan/yoosan/README.md

 <h3> About Me </h3>

 - Currently, I'm senior applied researcher at Tencent WeChat(微信) Group.
-- Before that, I was a computer vision researcher at SenseTime for two years (from 2017 to 2019).
+- Before that, I was a researcher at SenseTime for two years (from 2017 to 2019).
-- My interest focuses on
+- My interest focuses on:
-  - Computer vision and multimodal understanding.
   - Large-scale distributed system and training acceleration.
   - Content-based recommendation system e.g. short videos.